Peter Khalife

 Peter Khalife (بيتر خليفة, /apc-LB/; born 29 January 1990) is a football agent, manager, and former player.
 Born in Cyprus to Lebanese parents, Khalife was raised in Sweden and has both Lebanese and Swedish citizenship.

 Khalife is the owner of Superior Squad Sports Management, one of the world's largest youth agencies, and Lebanon's largest football agency.
 He is also the founder of Superior Squad International, a youth pathway project.
 Khalife had a playing stint at Racing Beirut in 2014–15, while also managing the club's youth sector.

 Early life

 Born on 29 January 1990 in Limassol, Cyprus to Lebanese parents, Khalife was raised in Sweden.
 He holds both Lebanese and Swedish citizenship.

-Player career
+Playing career

 Khalife began playing football at age seven.
 He played for Lebanese Premier League club Racing Beirut during the 2014–15 season.
 On 7 October 2015, Khalife moved to Sagesse.

 Managerial career

 Khalife has a UEFA B Licence.
 While playing for Racing Beirut in 2014–15, Khalife coached their reserve side.
 In 2015, he founded a youth academy in Lebanon: Superior Squad International Academy.

 Khalife is the International Coach of Superior Squad, Elite Soccer Academy's youth division.
 He led them in the 2019 Omonia Cup in Cyprus, winning the tournament undefeated.